 - It is easy to use and easy to clean.
 Since your food never touches the hot plate, it needs little cleaning (unless you have a spill!).

 - It seems useful for lots of different applications – useful at jobsites, offices with no microwaves, in a car or truck, anywhere you have electricity.
 They do sell a 12V car version.

 - I would buy this for friends and family as a gift, based on the usefulness and price.

 Hope you found my HotLogic Portable Oven Review useful!
-View the HotLogic Mini Oven (affiliate link!) on Amazon or the HotLogic website for purchasing information.
+View the HotLogic Personal Oven on the HotLogic website for purchasing information.